MikeBishop/http-layering/draft-bishop-decomposing-http.md

 *to each hostname* and gain an arbitrary amount of parallelism, to the detriment of functional congestion control.

+### Security

+HTTP originally defined no additional integrity or confidentiality mechanisms for the TCP mapping, leaving the integrity and confidentiality levels to those provided by the network transport.
+These may be minimal (TCP checksums) or rich (IPsec) depending on the network environment.

+For situations where the network does not provide integrity and confidentiality guarantees sufficient to the content,
+{{RFC2818}} defines the use of TLS as an additional component of the adaptation layer in HTTP/1.1.

-There were further attempts to improve the use of TCP.
+### Attempts to improve the TCP mapping

 Pipelining, also introduced in HTTP/1.1, allowed the client to eliminate the round-trip that was incurred between the end of the server's response to one request and the server's receipt of the client's next request.
 However, pipelining increases the problem of head-of-line blocking since a request on a different connection might complete sooner.
 The client's inability to predict the length of requested actions limited the usefulness of pipelining.

 SMUX {{w3c-smux}} allowed the use of a single TCP connection to carry multiple channels over which HTTP could be carried.
 This would permit the server to answer requests in any order.
 However, this was never broadly deployed.

-### HTTP/1.1 over SCTP
+## HTTP/1.x over SCTP

 Because SCTP permits the use of multiple simultaneous streams over a single connection, HTTP/1.1 could be mapped with relative